shahabyounas/sessions_images/README.md

 ## Description

-Session Images is a project that provides an API to accept an image URL in the request body, fetches the image from the URL, and stores it in an AWS S3 bucket.
+Session Images API accept an image URL in the request body, fetches the image from the URL, and stores it in an AWS S3 bucket.
 The API returns a success message and a pre-signed URL to access the image in the S3 bucket, valid for one hour.

 ## Installation Instructions